bbauska/CAD101en/README.md

 together is in an architecture that is called Ajax, or Asynchronous JavaScript and XML.

-The term \"Ajax\" encompasses more than asynchronous server calls through JavaScript and XML.
+The term &quot;Ajax&quot; encompasses more than asynchronous server calls through JavaScript and XML.

 Ajax represents a series of techniques that provide richer, interactive